Social Work (SOWK)

 This course provides an overview of issues related to trauma including: the factors related to development of trauma, definitions of trauma, the impact of trauma on individuals, families and communities, and the programs and practices that are most effective and appropriate regarding the social work role in responding to trauma.
 (Cross-listed with SOWK 8626)

 This course examines the history, challenges, and issues of governmental intervention in families to protect at-risk children.
-The course concentrates on the effects of the 1980 federal legislation (PL 96-272) on child welfare delivery systems and practice.
+The course concentrates on the effects of social policies, like the 1980 federal legislation (PL 96-272) on child welfare delivery systems and practices.
 It provides a comprehensive overview of child welfare services, including child protective services, in-home services, foster care, group care, intergenerational childcare, and adoption.
 It also provides an overview of the juvenile justice system and its impact on children and their families.
+(Cross-listed with SOWK 8646).

 SOWK 4650 SOCIAL WORK IN MENTAL HEALTH (3 credits)